kittinunf/KNews/README.md

 // update UI according to the states changes with compose UI
 ```

-The `collectAsState()` is a Kotlin compose extension that convert the Coroutine's flow into the
+The `collectAsState()` is a Kotlin compose extension that convert the Coroutine's flow (in our case it is StateFlow) into the
 State object that can be updated by Jetpack's Compose UI toolkit.

 * iOS 🍎